 Check out our FREE home energy-efficiency guide to learn how 3 core efficiency upgrades can make your home more comfortable year-round.

-Top things you need to know about the Inflation Reduction Act as a homeowner
+Top things you need to know about the Inflation Reduction Act rebates and tax credits as a homeowner

 Here are the key parts of the new law that apply to home energy upgrades and home electrification.